jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (2) It is a defence if A proves,—
   (a) in a case to which subsection (1)(a) applies, that before obtaining the credit of $1,000 A informed the person giving the credit that A was admitted to the no asset procedure:
   (b) in a case to which subsection (1)(b) applies, that before A incurred the liability of $1,000 the person giving the credit was informed that A was admitted to the no asset procedure.
-(3) A person who commits an offence under this section is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $5,000 or both.
+(3) A person who commits an offence under this section is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $5,000 or both.
-(4) Despite anything that section 14 of the Summary Proceedings Act 1957 says, an information for an offence under this section may be laid at any time within 2 years after the date of the offence.
+(4)

 **Termination and discharge**